alcrene/valconfig/README.md

 > code, thus removing *valconfig* as package dependency and giving you
 > full control over the config object.

-Finally, *using ValConfig does not preclude from using another config parser*.
+Finally, *using ValConfig does not preclude from using another config file parser*.
 Indeed, the provided implementation uses `configparser` to parse files mostly because it is already installed part of the standard library.
 The execution flow is basically